mahoney1/docs/animaltracking-tutorial.md

 ### Step 1.
 Install packages for React Dashboard using Yarn

-1. Change directory to the cloned `tabler-react` directory and perform an install using the yarn package manager:
+1. In a new terminal window, change directory to the cloned `tabler-react` directory and perform an install using the yarn package manager:

 `cd $HOME/dash/tabler-react`